 Open nadis, the channel in which life force flows, so we feel both relaxed and energized.

 Ayurvedic Face Massage with marma points is simple and can be done at any time of day, making it both a useful morning pick-me-up and a soothing evening pleasure.
-So take few minutes and give yourself some love!
+So take a few minutes and give yourself some love!
 Your marma points will blossom and you will quickly turn on your own brand of joyful radiance.

 How-to: Ayurvedic Facial Massage with Marma Points